observermedia/mediatate/README.md

 1. On page load, randomly decide what test group a user will be assigned to -- Users should be assigned to a "Control" group or the "Variation" group.
 2. Based on this value, render the page appropriately for the test.

+## Phase V

+Please notice there's as from near the bottom of the page where users are invited to enter an email address and submit it.
+In other words, users are being asked to sign up for something!)

+1. Use Javascript to validate that a user types in an email address
+2. Use Javascript to prevent users from submitting their email address more than once
+3. Use Javascript to display feedback to the user (ie: Thanks for signing up!).
+Once a user has signed up, consider hiding the form so that users don't sign up again.

 # Conclusion

 Once you've completed the Phases, please push to your repository.
 Add a file answers.txt that provides the written responses to any questions above.